1960 Formula Two season: Race 4: Aintree 200

 In Aintree, Moss and Porsche were able to make up for their bad luck in earlier races and finally gain a championship win, locking out the podium.
 Moss made a poor start from pole, with the lead going to Brabham for much of the race, followed initially by Roy Salvadori (in a private Cooper), who was soon overtaken by Innes Ireland in a Lotus.
 Ireland would however misjudge his braking point at Tatts corner, taking some time to get going again.
-So then for the next several laps Brabham lead Salvadori, followed quite some distance back by Graham Hill in one of the factory Porsches.
+So then for the next several laps Brabham led Salvadori, followed quite some distance back by Graham Hill in one of the factory Porsches.
 The battle for third place was fierce, with eventually Moss in his Rob Walker Porsche pulling away from the factory Porsches, and the Lotuses struggling.
 On lap 26, however, first Brabham, and then Salvadori came into the pits, both with engine trouble, giving the lead to Moss.
-Moss lead to the finish, although Jo Bonnier in the other factory Porsche came within a few seconds of him by the end of the race, with Hill in third and John Surtees in fourth in the first of the Coopers.
+Moss led to the finish, although Jo Bonnier in the other factory Porsche came within a few seconds of him by the end of the race, with Hill in third and John Surtees in fourth in the first of the Coopers.

 Race 5: German Grand Prix

 Formula Two Constructors' Championship final standings

 Championship points were awarded for the first six places in each race in the order of 8-6-4-3-2-1.
 Manufacturers were only awarded points for their highest finishing car with no points awarded for positions filled by additional cars.
-Only the best 4 results out of the 5 races could be retained by each manufacturer.
+Only the best four results out of the five races could be retained by each manufacturer.
 Points earned but not counted towards the championship totals are listed within brackets in the above table.